keithpitty/kpdotcom-jekyll/_achievements/010-engineering-manager-envato.md

 I joined [Envato](https://envato.com/) in July 2021 in the role of an Engineering Manager.

-Having spent most of my first year in the Infrastructure team, in June 2022, following a company-wide restructure, I moved to a Tech Services team.
-In September 2022 I moved to the Market team.
-Watch this space for further details.
+Having spent most of my first year in the Infrastructure team, in mid-2022, following a company-wide restructure, I briefly moved to a Tech Services team before moving to the Market team.

+During my time in the Market team, I have:

+- managed six direct reports
+- co-managed the Market team
+- contributed to improvements in the team's processes
+- collaborated with the team's Product Manager to plan, prioritise and track maintenance, tactical and strategic initiatives
+- collaborated with another Engineering Manager to introduce more Engineers to the on-call roster
+- provided guidance to Engineers who have been leading initiatives
+- facilitated Envato's sponsorship of, and involvement in RubyConf AU 2023
+- facilitated Envato's Tech Leadership Book Club
+- collaborated with others to improve Envato's Incident Management capabilities

 Whilst in the Infrastructure team, my work included: